macdeacon99/terraform-training-jamfpro/support_materials/Section 1/Lesson 2 - API Roles & Clients/Lesson 2 - API Roles & Clients.md

 1. Create a new file in your project in the `/workload/terraform/jamfpro/` directory and name it `jamfpro_api_role.tf`
 2. Add in the API role resource mentioned above and create a role.
 You can change the name attribute to anything you would like.
 3. Add in some permissions that you would like, this can be anything and you can find a list on the registry webpage.
 4. Save the file
 5. Run your terraform and create the site by running the `terraform apply` command in the terminal in the `/workload/terraform/jamfpro` directory

+### API Clients - Exercise 2 - Creating an API Client

+In this exercise, you will create the above Jamf Pro API Client while pointing to the API Role that you created in the last exercise.

+Follow these steps:

+1. Create a new file in your project in the `/workload/terraform/jamfpro/` directory and name it `jamfpro_api_integration.tf`
+2. Add in the API integration resource mentioned above and create the API Client.
+You can change the name attribute to anything you would like.
+3. Point the 'authorization_scopes' attribute to your API role that was created in Exercise 1.
+This is done by pointing having the value of {name of file}.{unique name of resource}.display_name
+4. Save the file
+5. Run your terraform and create the site by running the `terraform apply` command in the terminal in the `/workload/terraform/jamfpro` directory